Table of Contents

 1. Stuck in a boot loop

 If you are stuck in a boot loop.
-Go to your VM settings -> Options -> General -> Change Guest Operating System to Microsoft Windows.
+Go to your VM settings, then select Options, General, and change the Guest Operating System to Microsoft Windows.

-If your VM restarts with the installation process again and you are stuck in a loop.
-For those stuck on boot loop, wait like 5/7 boot loops, after it will stop (intel processor).
+If your VM restarts with the installation process again, and you are stuck in a loop.
+For those stuck on a boot loop, wait for 5/7 boot loops; after that, it will stop (Intel processor).

 2. I am using the macOS Ventura VMDK file.
 What is the password for the account “Vaibhav Gupta”?